MarketSquare/compact_testprogram_distribution/README.md

-# compact_testprogram_distribution
+# compact testprogram distribution

-Zipapps are a sensible way to be able to distribute test programms with reasonable dependencies.
+Zipapps are a sensible way to be able to distribute test programs with reasonable dependencies.

-For executing robotframework in order to perform production facility / test floor automated tasks the depency list becomes.:
+For executing robotframework in order to perform production facility / test floor automated tasks the dependency list becomes.:

  - The operating system
  - The non python drivers for the used equipment